Flour Mills and Flour Milling in Utah

 In a typical year, says Cross, the firm handles about 25 million bushels.
 Cross estimates 80 percent of the grains come from southern Idaho and northern Utah, where the cooperative has 19 smaller grain elevators for collecting wheat, barley, oats and some corn.

 The rest of the grain comes from Montana, South Dakota.
 Wyoming and Minnesota.
 How come Minnesota grain ends up in Utah?
-Cross explains that truckers, planning to pick up salt in Utah, will bring in a load of Minnesota or Dakala grain to avoid pulling an empty trailer.
+Cross explains that truckers, planning to pick up salt in Utah, will bring in a load of Minnesota or Dakota grain to avoid pulling an empty trailer.

 That fits into the natural economic flow of grain, which is westward to California, the Pacific Northwest and countries along the Pacific Rim.

-About 65 percent of the cooperative's grain sales are to foreign markets in the Pacific — Japan, Korea, Taiwan, the Phillipines and other countries bordering the ocean.
+About 65 percent of the cooperative's grain sales are to foreign markets in the Pacific — Japan, Korea, Taiwan, the Philippines and other countries bordering the ocean.
 Much of the exported grain is shipped from Ogden to the Northwest Export Terminal in Portland, Ore., in which Farmers Cooperative has an ownership interest.
 The co-op also exports from Long Beach.
 Calif.

 June 23, 2003